davestewart/javascript-state-machine/docs/config/handlers.md

 A single named action in (or not yet in) your system.

-Note that the pattern resolves to the configured `event` for all actions in the system, which defaults to `:start`, meaning that any handlers assigned to a single action will fire as the action is called.
+Note that because of default options, single action patterns default to `action:start`, meaning that any handlers assigned using this pattern will fire as the action starts.

+Also note that as an action can be used across multiple states, that you can use this to target multiple states.

 Examples: